lvsavova/File-Organizer-in-Python/README.md

 Functional requirements:

 * Should contain a config.properties file.
-Might have a GUI epresentation.
+Might have a GUI representation.
 * Should be able to organize files in a directory, based on their extensions.
 * Should be able to organize files in a directory, based on a word (sentence) that they contain.
 * Should be able to organize files in a directory according to their types (documents, executables ... )